bleroy/3d-junkyard/Atari130MX/readme.md

 Online printing services have recently become very inexpensive, and the quality of their prints can't be rivalled by any hobbyist printer available today.
 The trick for small parts such as these adapters is to group them in [batches](Stems/kailh-choc-to-xe-circle-set.stl) so they count as a single part.
 I stopped printing locally after the prototyping phase, and am now ordering all my 3D prints from JLCPCB.

+Finally, there's two types of low-profile switches that can be used with the DecentXE PCB: Kailh Choc v1 and MX-like (Gateron and RedDragon).
+There are adapters in the repo for all combinations of those switch types and vintage Atari caps.

+The Choc type with circle caps combination has the additional complication that it's not symmetrical with respect to a 90 degree rotation.
+Because three of the switches (return, delete and break) are rotated 90 degrees in the vintage layout, we also need three adapters that are rotated 90 degrees so we can fit the caps in their correct orientation.

 * Optimal: order from a fab house such as JLCPCB
-    - 7x [set of circle adapters](Stems/kailh-choc-to-xe-circle-set.stl) plus 1x [90 degree circle adapter for the return key](Stems/kailh-choc-to-xe-circle-90.stls) or 7x [set of square adapters](Stems/kailh-choc-to-xe-square-set.stl)
+    - 6x [set of circle adapters](Stems/kailh-choc-to-xe-circle-set.stl) plus 3x [90 degree circle adapter for the return key](Stems/kailh-choc-to-xe-circle-90.stls) or 7x [set of square adapters](Stems/kailh-choc-to-xe-square-set.stl)
 * Fine: print your own with a resin printer

 ### Stabilizers